jezzsantos/automate/docs/authoring.md

 - The `--isrequired` optionally defines whether the element is required (`One`) or not required (`ZeroToOne`).

 - The `--name` optionally defines a new name for the element.
 It must be alphanumeric and can contain the following additional characters:`._`.
 The name must not be the same as any existing attribute or element/collection on the `--aschildof` element/collection.
-Must also not be named `Id`, or `DisplayName` or `Description`.
+Must also not be named `Id`, `DisplayName` or `Description`.

 - The `--autocreate` is an optional parameter that defines whether an instance of the element will be created automatically when the pattern is applied.